burnflare/libclang-experiments/auto_code_injection_using_clang.md

 #Auto code injection using libclang

 ##Motivation
 I've always been fascinated by IDEs.
-Long have I wondered how do they what they do: Syntax highlighting, code completion, method refactoring and so much more.
-Recently, I had a bunch of time on my hands and I decided to figure out how an IDE works it's magic.
+Long have I wondered how do they what they do: syntax highlighting, code completion, method refactoring and so much more.
+Recently, I had a bunch of time on my hands and I decided to figure out how an IDE works its magic.
 I chose to play around with XCode because that's my favourite IDE.

-Here's the challenge I presented to myself: Given any typical modern iOS project, use the IDE's AST(Abstract Syntax Tree) parsing tools to insert a bunch of code into a predetermined method.
+Here's the challenge I presented to myself: given any typical modern iOS project, use the IDE's AST(Abstract Syntax Tree) parsing tools to insert a bunch of code into a predetermined method.
 To keep this simple, we'll add code to an app's `application:didFinishLaunchingWithOptions` since we can almost always guarantee that method would exist.
 So I would like this turn this:

 	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary 	*)launchOptions {
     	// Override point for customization after application launch.